Audi 80: B4 (1991–1995)

 Most petrol versions could be ordered with quattro permanent four-wheel-drive; at the time, however, it could only be combined with a five-speed manual transmission.
-Additionally, Audi built about 2500 units of the Quattro Competition for the German and European market.
+Additionally, Audi built around 2,500 units of the Quattro Competition for the German and European market.
 It was a street homologation of the B4-based Super Tourenwagen Cup (STW) race car saloon with four-wheel drive and a modified 140 PS, 16-valve, two-litre petrol engine.
 The powertrain had its roots in the two-litre, four-cylinder inline engines that most European Audi 80s were equipped with at the time.
-On the outside, the Quattro Competition featured the same bumpers as the S2, V6 headlights, and a rear wing mounted on the bootlid.
-Together with the S2 and the RS2 Avant, the Quattro Competition has become an increasingly rare and highly sought-after collector's item.
+On the outside, the Quattro Competition featured the same bumpers as the S2, the V6 headlights, and a rear wing mounted on the bootlid.

 Together with the saloon, Audi produced a B4-based estate, the Audi 80 Avant, and a convertible, the Audi Cabriolet, which was largely based on the B3 Coupé.
 This meant that Audi now had saloon, coupé, cabriolet, and estate variants of the 80 available to European customers.
-For the North American market, however, Audi only sold coupés during the 1990 and 1991 model years, and the station wagon was never officially available.
+For the North American market, however, Audi only sold coupés during the 1990 and 1991 model years, and the estate was never officially available.